In this article, you’ll find answers to questions like:

 Driver’s education courses give students a first-hand chance to study the highway transportation system, traffic signs, rules of the road and techniques to avoid accidents.
 Students begin to develop the skills to become safe, responsible Florida drivers by viewing traffic simulations.

-“Parents must play an integral part of your child learning to drive,” says Toni Burrows, executive vice president of the council.
+“Parents must play an integral part of your child learning to drive,” says Toni Burrows, executive vice president of the Safety Council of Palm Beach County.
 “Discussing expectations, limitations and this process will impact all of the family.”

-If your child’s high school doesn’t offer driver’s education, Florida Virtual School has an online, free course that can be started as early as age 14 and a half.
-After completing the course, students are eligible to take their first attempt for free at the Department of Motor Vehicles’s online written exam for a Florida’ learner’s license.
+If your child’s high school doesn’t offer driver’s education, Florida Virtual School has an online free course that can be started as early as age 14 and a half.
+The Traffic Law and Substance Abuse Education course is required via a local driver’s education class or paying a fee for a comparable course on an accredited website such as 123driving.com or HighSchoolDriver.com.

 Teenage drivers have the highest crash risk because they overestimate their driving abilities and underestimate the dangers, according to Highway Loss Data Institute’s website.
 Graduated driver licensing laws ensure teens gradually build driving experience by limiting nighttime driving, restricting teen passengers and ensuring teens get plenty of supervised practice, thereby reducing teen crashes by 10 percent to 30 percent on average.

 When children turn 15, they are eligible to get a learner’s license in Florida.
-After completing the Traffic Law and Substance Abuse Education course via a local driver’s education class or paying a fee to take a comparable course on an accredited website such as 123driving.com or HighSchoolDriver.com, teens should study the DMV’s Florida Driver’s Handbook.
+Teens should study the DMV’s Florida Driver License Handbook.

-Free practice tests offered by the Palm Beach County Library System and Driving-tests.org here can improve chances of passing the challenging DMV written test on the first attempt.
+Free practice tests at Driving-tests.org can improve chances of passing the challenging DMV written test on the first attempt.
 Forty correct answers out of 50 are required to pass.
-Teens younger than 18 may take the written test online to avoid waiting at the DMV.
-Two DMV-approved websites to take the test are 123driving.com and HighSchoolDriver.com.

 - Your teen’s original birth certificate (no copies) or U.S. passport.
 If you don’t have an original birth certificate, bring a certified copy of the birth certificate issued by the state where born.